Jherson-Aguto/BankingSystem/docs/Path.md

 - Database Engineering
 - Dapper
 - Entity Framework Core
+- Hybrid Persistence Architecture
-- Security
+- Security Engineering
 - Performance Engineering
+- Algorithms & Data Structures
 - Networking
-- Concurrency
+- Advanced Concurrency
 - Caching
 - LINQ
 - Testing
-- DevOps
+- Deployment

-CSBank is intended to be more than a portfolio project.

-It is an engineering project designed to demonstrate the ability to reason about architecture, persistence, performance, and security from first principles while producing software suitable for real-world deployment.
+Every phase intentionally builds upon the previous one so that each abstraction reinforces concepts already understood instead of replacing them.

+The objective is not simply to complete CSBank, but to develop the engineering mindset required to design, build, and maintain production-quality backend systems.